Leif Erikson Day celebrating Leif Erikson's discovery of Vinland around the year 1000 (by Presidential Proclamation since 1964).

 1925 Johnny Stompanato, Jr d.
 1958 American murder victim.
 While fighting with his movie star girlfriend, Lana Turner, Turner's 14-year-old daughter rushed in and fatally stabbed him with a carving knife.

-1916 Harold Robert Perry American clergyman, first black American-born Catholic bishop (1966, auxiliary bishop of the Archdiocese of New Orleans).
+1916 Harold Robert Perry d.
+1991 American clergyman, first black American-born Catholic bishop (1966, auxiliary bishop of the Archdiocese of New Orleans).

 1889 Rube Marquard d.
 1980 (Richard William Marquard), American baseball Hall of Fame pitcher.
 He pitched 19 consecutive wins for the New York Giants in 1912 - a modern day major-league record.